Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task03_GEO_IP_report/readme.md

 **Your task is:**<br>

-1. input this information from the CSV into Copilot Pilot.(use the raw version)
+1. Input this information from the CSV into Copilot Pilot.(use the raw version)
 2. Extract only the IPs from this file.
 3. Employ the MDTI reputation score to assess these Ips.
 4. Identify IPs with scores exceeding 75.